Zahlii/Advanced-Youtube-Downloader/README.md

 - Relies on FFMPEG.exe and youtube-dl.exe and thus can easily be updated to support new websites and formats.
 - Support single video links as well as different playlists.
 - Automatically removes silence from the videos.
-- Automatically normalizes the audio volume.
+- Automatically normalizes the audio volume (peak normalization, mp3Gain planned)
 - Automatically searches the Gracenote Music DB for song information.
 The user can then change the information and write it into the file.
 - The album-art is automatically downloaded and included.